Ethan-Castro/hackprinceton-repo/MANUAL_TOOLS_SETUP.md

 ## Overview

-The following tools have been added to your AI gateway:
+The following tools have been added to your Augment application:

 ### 1. ArXiv Research Tools (No setup required)
 - **searchArXiv** - Search for peer-reviewed research papers